-The DMin office may place a student on academic probation and suspend her or him from the program for the following reasons:
+The DMin office may place a student on academic proba on and suspend her or him from the program for the following reasons:

-- Inability to function in an educational context and as a member of the learning community or DMin group of which she or he is a part - Failure to pay tuition and fees on a timely basis - Two Incompletes on the transcript
+- Inability to func on in an educa onal context and as a member of the learning community or DMin group of which she or he is a part - Failure to pay tui on and fees on a mely basis - Two Incompletes on the transcript

-When these conditions exist, the Associate Dean of the DMin program will notify the student of the academic probation.
-Students on probation may not take additional courses or continue working with their advisor on their thesis until the required financial payments have been made, or the incomplete work has been submitted.
+When these condi ons exist, the Director of the DMin program will no fy the student of the academic proba on.
+Students on proba on may not take addi onal courses or con nue working with their advisor on their thesis un 1 the required financial payments have been made, or the incomplete work has been submit ed.